doughahn/unofficial-opf-guides/docs/2e-boons.md

 # 2E Boons

-This list is mirrored from the [PFS FaQ page](https://paizo.com/pathfindersociety/faq) and Boons List on the Boons page.
+This list is mirrored from the [PFS FaQ page](https://paizo.com/pathfindersociety/faq)'s' Boons List.
 The purpose of this guide is to provide a complete overview of boon rewards in a structured, searchable, linkable format.

+For other items, check out the [PFS FaQ Page](pfs-faq.md)

 ## Ancestry Boons